Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What is a Certified Pre-Owned Home Listing Program?

-A Certified Pre-Owned Home Listing Program is a seller preparation strategy that may include a pre-listing inspection, repair review, buyer-confidence positioning, professional marketing, and a clearer plan before the home goes live.
+A Certified Pre-Owned Home Listing Program is a seller-preparation strategy that may include a professional pre-listing inspection, repair review, buyer-confidence positioning, strategic pricing, professional marketing, and a clearer plan before the property goes live.

 Does a Certified Pre-Owned home have to be perfect?

-No. Certified Pre-Owned does not mean perfect.
-It means the seller has taken steps to understand the home’s condition before listing and reduce surprises during the selling process.
+Certified Pre-Owned does not mean the property has no issues.
+It means the seller has taken proactive steps to better understand the home’s condition and reduce avoidable surprises during the selling process.

 Should I get a pre-listing inspection before selling?

-A pre-listing inspection can be a smart move, especially for luxury homes, older homes, homes with pools, or sellers who want fewer surprises after accepting an offer.
+A pre-listing inspection can be especially valuable for luxury homes, older properties, custom homes, homes with pools, residences with multiple systems, and sellers who want fewer surprises after accepting an offer.

 Can a pre-listing inspection help with negotiations?